JelLee11/FNovels-v2/README.md

   - Give edges spacing

 Enjoy this service to your heart's content.
+If you have any problems, please commit/report on [issue](https://github.com/JelLee11/FNovels/issues)..

+If you love our service, you can support us using [SociaBuzz](https://sociabuzz.com/cloverclub_03/tribe) or [Ko-Fi](https://ko-fi.com/skyfreak).

+Like g follow us on [Facebook](https://www.facebook.com/share/1FU7qixAPs/), Join [Telegram](https://t.me/ufox_group) and [Discord](https://discord.gg/VbegqQk5rT)